ahmadsaadat/Python_Django/readme.md

 # Solution

-First we will start off by deconstructing the requirement above as much as possible
+First we started off by deconstructing the requirement as much as possible
 #### Deconstructing the requirement:
 1. Domain: Product, Category, Tag
 2. User-Admin: Populate Database with random data using Django Admin